Whether you’re considering sailing on the newest, oldest, biggest, or smallest ship in the Norwegian Cruise Line fleet, odds are you have questions.

 6. Does Norwegian have a “formal” or “elegant” night?

 Sort of.
-Norwegian’s Night Out is the line’s version of “formal night” but as with most things, this is a bit different.
+Norwegian’s Night Out is the line’s version of a “formal night,” but this is a bit different from most things.

 7. Does Norwegian charge for room service?